DishengHuang/Secrets-in-Python/lambda.md

 print(even_numbers_lambda)   # Output: [2, 4, 6, 8]
 ```

-# Some examples about using the lambda?
+# More examples about using the lambda?

 ##### Example 1